microbiome/benchmarking/speed_comparisons.md

     ## GrieneisenTSData.1                    ordinate             counts

 Execution times for different experiments, data sets and containers are evaluated with a recursive approach.
-Results are then stored into the matrices `diff_tse` and `diff_pseq`, which contains the execution times of tse-based and pseq-based experiments, respectively.
+Results are stored into `df`.

     condition_1 <- data_sets == "GlobalPatterns"
     condition_2 <- data_sets %in% c("SilvermanAGutData", "SongQAData", "SprockettTHData", "GrieneisenTSData")